modelon-community/semla-license-manager-impact-example/README.md

 > [!IMPORTANT]
 > The version information in the `project.json` file is used for tracking dependencies
 > of workspaces and compiled models.
-It needs to follow semantic version specification
+It needs to follow the Semantic Versioning specification
 > (https://semver.org).
 > You MUST always update the project version when releasing the library to users.
 The project version
 > does not need to match Modelica library version.